Entropy-regularized Wasserstein distributionally robust shape and topology optimization: Numerical results

 Our first numerical example unfolds in the density-based context of \cref{sec.detpb}, and deals with the topology optimization of a 2d bridge.
 The considered designs $h$ are contained in a box $D$ with size $1 \times 1$; they are clamped on the bottom side $\Gamma_D$ of $\partial D$ and subjected to a constant load $\xi$ applied on the whole upper side $\Gamma_N$, see \cref{fig.br} (top, left) for details.
 The nominal probability law $\P$ for $\xi$ is constructed from one single observation $\xi_1$, corresponding to a unit vertical load:

 The entropic regularization coefficient $\e$ is $1e^{-2}$ and the parameter $\sigma$ appearing in the reference coupling $\pi_0$ in \cref{eq.pi0} equals $1e^{-3}$.

-The distributionally robust topology optimization problem \cref{eq.droaug} is solved for several values of the tolerance parameter $m$ and the target volume $V_T = 0.2$.
+The distributionally robust topology optimization problem \cref{eq.droaug} is solved with the target volume $V_T = 0.2$, for several values of the tolerance parameter $m$.
 The optimized designs are represented on \cref{fig.br}, and the histories of the computation are displayed on \cref{fig.brhisto}.
-Understandably enough, the optimized designs develop thin branches to cope with larger loads, with horizontal components, and their nominal performance $\calC(h,\xi_1)$ gets increasingly bad as $m$ grows, see \cref{tab.brtab}.
+Understandably enough, the optimized designs develop thin branches to cope with larger loads with horizontal components, and their nominal performance $\calC(h,\xi_1)$ gets increasingly bad as $m$ grows, see \cref{tab.brtab}.